pauleveritt/transcrypt_hyperapp_hydrate/doc/hello_hyperapp/index.rst

 - The initial state of the counter

-- Two *actions*, which are arrow functions which HyperApp calls, providing the state
+- Two *actions*, which are arrow functions which Hyperapp calls, providing the state

-- The *view*, which is usually JSX, but we are doing using the HyperApp ``html`` helper package.
+- The *view*, which is usually JSX, but we are doing using the Hyperapp ``html`` helper package.
 We don't want JSX because we don't want a JavaScript toolchain to have to process it into JS.
 We have another reason, which we'll reveal in the next section.